The Artsy Wagon and our TEAM

-Ana Miro is a Puerto Rican artist and educator, based in LA for the last 8 years.
+Ana Miro is a Puerto Rican artist and educator, based in LA for the since 2012.
 Growing up with a few developmental delays of her own and daughter to an early childhood education specialist, she was introduced to art and dance classes from a very young age.
 Anything to help her concentrate and re-direct her high-energy onto something productive and fun.
 She made it a life goal to get as much training as possible in both art and dancing techniques.
-She attended a Specialized Art High School and earned a BA in Theater Arts with a minor in Special Education and Dance Education.
-The arts became way of life, helped her surpass all stepping stones and shaped her into the balanced person she is today.
+She attended a Specialized Art High School and earned a BA in Theater Arts with a minor in Special Education and Dance Education, and just finished her Masters Degree in Education- Curriculum and Instruction.
+The arts became a way of life, helped her surpass all stepping stones and shaped her into the balanced person she is today.

 She started working with children at the age of 14, and has never stopped since.
 She has taught, dance, art, theater to all ages, for the past 18 years.
 After college, she moved to LA believing she could make the Arts her life career.
 Her dream always was to open an integrated art school for all ages and abilities.
 After years of working community and family events, and art-on-the-go programs for the Zimmer Children's Museum, Ana decided to finally venture out on her own...and that's how The Artsy Wagon came to be.

 Aida L. Herrans Barreras has over 30 years of experience in the area of special education and early childhood.
 She has a bachelor's degree in psychology, a master's degree in Special Education with a concentration in Early Childhood and has 27 approved doctoral study credits in the area of Educational Management and Leadership.
 She also has a certification in Neuro-Linguistic Programming and advanced courses in Management and Supervision.